 Day 07: Lahore

-Legendary Lahore has served as the regional capital of various empires from the 11th century up until today.
-The traditional capital of Punjab for over a thousand years, Lahore is the cultural center of the subcontinent.
-We start our visit in the Lahore Fort*, dating from the 11th century.
+We start our visit with the 11th century, Lahore Fort*.
 The 21 monuments which survive within its boundaries are a majestic record of Moghul architecture.
 Explore the fort’s luxurious marbles and inlays of precious materials and mosaics.
 We will also experience the Diwan-e-Kas, Lal Burj, Khwabgah-e-Jahangiri and the majestic Shish Mahal, one of the most beautiful palaces in the world.
-Next we visit the huge and outstanding Badshahi Mosque, an unsurpassed work of Moghul architecture.
-We then explore the Samadhi of Ranjit Singh, the mausoleum of the Sikh ruler Maharaja Ranjit Singh and Guru Arjun Dev, both important places for the Sikhs; and the Shalimar Gardens*.
+Next, we visit the huge and outstanding Badshahi (Royal) Mosque, an unsurpassed work of Moghul architecture.
+We then explore the Samadhi of Ranjit Singh, the mausoleum of the Sikh ruler Maharaja Ranjit Singh and Guru Arjun Dev, both revered places for the Sikhs; and ofcourse the majestic Shalimar Gardens*.

-Afternoon tour includes visit to the Lahore Museum and its many galleries displaying artifacts from the Gandhara, Buddhist, Jain, Moghul and Colonial periods.
+Afternoon we visit the Lahore Museum and its many galleries displaying artifacts from the Gandhara, Buddhist, Jain, Moghul and Colonial periods.
 The highlights of the museum are a statue of the fasting Siddhartha (Buddha) and the Zamzamma, Rudyard Kipling’s gun.
-Next we head to the town of Shahdara Bagh to visit the Tombs of Jahangir and his Empress, Nur Jehan.
-His son Shah Jahan built the mausoleum for the Moghul Emperor Jahangir, who ruled from 1605 to 1627.
-We also explore the famous Wazir Khan's Mosque and the many bazaars in Old Lahore.
-Dinner is at the popular Lahore Village.
+Next, we head to the town of Shahdara Bagh to visit the Tombs of Jahangir (the 4th.
+Moghul King) and his Empress, Nur Jehan.
+This was the beginning of Moghul architecture and his son, Shah Jahan added many more including the Taj Mahal, the Red Forts and several other Moghul monuments.
+We also explore the famous Wazir Khan's Mosque and the many narrow street bazaars in Old Lahore.
+Lahore is the food capital of Pakistan and we will have a taste of it at the popular, Lahore Village.
 (B, D)

 Day 08: Lahore/Rohtas/Rawalpindi (Drive)

-We take the historical Grand Trunk Road to visit Rohtas Fort*, also called Qila Rohtas.
-Following his defeat of the Moghul emperor Humayun in 1541, Sher Shah Suri built a strong fortified complex at Rohtas, a strategic site in the north of what is now Pakistan.
-It was never taken by storm and has survived intact to the present day.
-The main fortifications consist of the massive walls, which extend for more than 4 kilometers.
+We take the historical Grand Trunk Road to visit Rohtas Fort*.
+Following the defeat of the Moghul emperor Humayun in 1541, Sher Shah Suri built a strong fortified complex at Rohtas, a strategic site in the north of what is now in Pakistan.
+However, the fort was never taken by storm and has survived intact to the present day.
+The main fortifications consist of the massive walls, which extend for more than 4 Kms.
 They are lined with bastions and pierced by monumental gateways.
 It is an exceptional example of early Muslim military architecture in Central and South Asia.
 After visiting the fort, we drive to Rawalpindi and are transferred to our hotel.
 Rawalpindi is the twin city to Islamabad.
-Evening we are driven to the capital city Islamabad for dinner at the Islamabad Monal Hill View restaurant, known for its Punjabi cuisine and for the breathtaking view it offers.
+Evening, we are driven to the capital city Islamabad for dinner at the Islamabad Monal Hill View restaurant, known for its Punjabi cuisine combined with breathtaking view.

-Overnight: Pearl Continental Hotel, Rawalpindi (2 nights) (B, D)
+Overnight: Pearl Continental, Rawalpindi (2 nights) (B, D)

 Day 09: Rawalpindi/Taxila/Islamabad/Rawalpindi (Drive)